jhannah/jays.net/2023UK/index.md

 Scotland

-* Great Scenic Rail Journey - West Highland Line near Loch Lomond & Trossachs National Park
+* Great Scenic Rail Journey - West Highland Line near Loch Lomond & Trossachs National Park (1 version is on schedule above)
-* Auchindrain (historic common live village)
+* [Auchindrain](http://www.auchindrain.org.uk) (historic common live village) - this is on our map.
+It's way up on the train line we're taking NW, but we won't see it under the current schedule so we'd have to rework if we're motivated to see this.
-* Skara Brae (prehistoric village archeological sight)
+* [Skara Brae](https://www.historicenvironment.scot/visit-a-place/places/skara-brae/) (prehistoric village archeological sight) - on our map.
+Holy crap this is WAAAAY up north so we'd have to want to see this REALLY BAD and take several days to get up there.

 Sleep a night in a castle